miragejs/ember-cli-mirage/docs/v0.2.0-beta.7/defining-routes.md

 this.get('/authors/:id');
 ```

-Similarly, we wrote a mock by hand to deal with creating an author
+Similarly, we wrote a route handler by hand to deal with creating an author

 ```js
 this.post('/authors', (schema, request) => {